-- 15.1 The Environment Agency maintains a National Register of scrap metal licences issued in England, and Natural Resources in Wales (NRW).
-Both registers are open to view to the public. - 15.2 The register can be accessed through the Environment Agency website and shows the type of licence, and may also show the postcode for mobile collector's licences. - 15.3 Home addresses of mobile collectors will help licensing authorities and the police identify mobile collectors. - 15.4 The Local authority notifies the Environment Agency of any revocations of licences or changes/variations in the licence, this includes: - changing the type of licence from one form to the other - changes in the name of the licensee(s) - a change in sites from which the licensee can carry on business - a change in the name of the site manager(s) - whether the business has stopped trading in that local authority area as a scrap metal dealer - any changes in the trading name.
+- 15.1 The Environment Agency maintains a National Register of scrap metal licences issued in England. . - 15.2 The register can be accessed through the Environment Agency website and shows the type of licence, and may also show the postcode for mobile collector's licences. - 15.3 Home addresses of mobile collectors will help licensing authorities and the police identify mobile collectors. - 15.4 The Local authority notifies the Environment Agency of any revocations of licences or changes/variations in the licence, this includes: - changing the type of licence from one form to the other - changes in the name of the licensee(s) - a change in sites from which the licensee can carry on business - a change in the name of the site manager(s) - whether the business has stopped trading in that local authority area as a scrap metal dealer - any changes in the trading name.